rdunker/MusicNotation/packages/MusicNotation-Editor.package/MNEditorStatusException.class/README.md

-I am an MNEditorStatus that notifies about an exeption the code throwed at execution.
+I am an MNEditorStatus that notifies about an exeption the code threw at execution.
 I contain a status message with the error and information about the error itself.

 Instance Variables
 	message:		String